dula089/dula089/README.md

 # Hi there!
 I'm Dulani Kariyawasam 👋

-## About Me
-I'm a motivated Software Engineering undergraduate with a passion for innovative technology solutions.
-Skilled in full-stack development and problem-solving, I'm committed to creating impactful software applications.

 ## Education
 - **BEng in Software Engineering** | University of Westminster (2023-2027)
 - Specializing in Software Development, Computer Systems, and Object-Oriented Programming